mjsull/Contiguity/README.rst

 Usage/Docs
 ----------

-For information on how to use Contiguity please see the manual_
+For detailed information on how to use Contiguity please see the manual_ otherwise see Quick Start below.

 Citation